 I am happy to come speak with your civic or community group so that I can learn about your community's needs and vision for the future and also let you know what pressing issues are facing the County and what you can do to help.
 Please contact me to arrange a time to talk, to learn more about the Council's work and the issues the County is confronting.
 I want to know what you think, so please don't hesitate to contact me.

 Contact me in the following ways: Via e-mail at: Councilmember.Elrich@montgomerycountymd.gov • By phone at: 240-777-7966 or 240-777-7914 (TTY for hearing impaired) • By mail to: Councilmember Marc Elrich / 100 Maryland Avenue / Rockville, Maryland 20850

 An Experienced Advocate for Change

 Marc Elrich was elected to his first at-large term on the Montgomery County Council in November 2006 to represent all residents and their concerns throughout the county.
-Marc currently serves on the Council's Planning, Housing and Economic Development Committee (PHED), where he focuses on ensuring that development occurs at a pace that fits our infrastructure's ability to handle it.
-Marc also serves on the Public Safety Committee, where he is the Lead Member for Youth Programs.
+Marc chairs the Council's Public Safety Committee, where he focuses on ensuring the best quality service, resources, and accountability for the County’s Departments of Police, Fire and Rescue Services, Corrections and Rehabilitation, Consumer Protection, and the courts.
+Marc is also a member of the Council’s Education Committee, where he brings his 17 years of experience as a former Montgomery County Public Schools teacher (and parent) to bear on issues related to our school system and Montgomery College.
 He also serves as Council representative on the Metropolitan Washington Council of Governments Transportation Planning Board and the Metropolitan Development Policy Committee.

 Since joining the Council, Marc has successfully advocated for initiatives to: